-Leafy greens including kale, spinach, arugula, and chard are the undeniable superstars of the food world.
-Low in calories, yet high in fiber, vitamins, and phytonutrients, leafy green vegetables are incredible for your health in more ways than you would even suspect.
+Leafy greens including kale, spinach, arugula, and chard are undeniable superstars in the world of nutrition.
+Low in calories, yet high in fiber, vitamins, and phytonutrients, the benefits of leafy greens are incredible for your health in more ways than you would even suspect.

 Whether in whole food form, smoothies, or organic greens powders, leafy greens have the power to make you look and feel younger, and can even support healthy aging!
 Let’s discuss what exactly dark leafy greens are, the benefits of leafy greens, and how to include them in your diet.